Flamita

-Flamita (born November 30, 1994) is a Mexican luchador enmascarado (or masked professional wrestler).
-In addition to working for promotions such as Lucha Libre AAA Worldwide (AAA) and Desastre Total Ultraviolento (DTU) in his native country, Flamita is also known for his work in Japanese promotions Dragon Gate and Gleat.
+Flamita (born November 30, 1994) is a Mexican professional wrestler. currently working for International Wrestling Revolution Group.
+He is also currently working on the Japanese promotions Dragon Gate and Gleat.
+Flamita is also known for his work in Ring of Honor (ROH), Lucha Libre AAA Worldwide (AAA), Lucha Underground and Pro Wrestling Guerrilla (PWG).

 Flamita is a third-generation professional wrestler.
 His real name is not a matter of public record as is often the case with masked wrestlers in Mexico.
 Dave Meltzer has called Flamita "one of the best [high-flying wrestlers] in the world", comparing him to Rey Mysterio.

 Professional wrestling career

 Early career (2009–2012)

 Both Flamita's father and grandfather were professional wrestlers; his father worked under the ring name El Retador ("The Challenger"), while his grandfather was known as Toro Negro ("Black Bull").
 After five years of training, he made his professional wrestling debut on December 12, 2009, under the ring name Flamita ("Little Flame"), which he got from his uncle, who had wrestled under the name Flama Roja ("Red Flame").

 Flamita started his career wrestling on the Mexican independent circuit, becoming best known for his work in the Desastre Total Ultraviolento (DTU) promotion, where he captured the Alto Rendimiento Championship on two occasions.
 In addition, he also worked for Alianza Universal de Lucha Libre (AULL), where he won the AULL Lightweight Championship in April 2012, only to vacate it two months later.